proffzulus/agricultural-roboport/mod-description.md

 Key features
 ------------
 - Automatic seeding and harvesting modes (Harvest only / Harvest & Seed).
+- **Vegetation Planner**: Manual selection tool for planning vegetation in specific areas - draw boxes to seed or clear (Alt-select).
 - Per-roboport filters (whitelist / blacklist) to control which crops are planted.
+- Independent filter configuration for vegetation planner tool.
 - Option to seed only inside logistic range (respect logistics coverage).
 - Virtual-seed system: plants are placed as ghosts and built by robots.
 - **Quality support**: Plants retain quality from seeds and display quality badges.
 Toggle quality tracking with startup setting.